“What I’m after isn’t flexible bodies, but flexible brains. What I’m after is to restore each person to their human dignity. ” Dr. Moshe Feldenkrais

 – It works directly on habitual behavior; this is very important for musicians who often have difficulty getting over blocks in their technique or playing because of habits.

-– It is created by a scientist and doesn’t have any spiritual, religious, or esoteric connotations which could alienate or not correspond with certain people’s natures or beliefs.
+– It is created by a scientist and doesn’t have any spiritual, religious, or esoteric connotations which could alienate or clash with people’s natures or beliefs.

 – There is no model to follow, no technique “to master” (musicians generally have enough of this already in their musical training, no need to add more!)